AdobeDocs/experience-manager-cloud-service.en/help/operations/query-and-indexing-best-practices.md

 ### Explain Query

-The Explain Query tool allows developers to understand the Query Execution Plan (see [Reading the Query Execution Plan](#reading-query-execution-plan)), including details of any indexes used when executing the query.
+The Explain Query Tool allows developers to understand the Query Execution Plan (see [Reading the Query Execution Plan](#reading-query-execution-plan)), including details of any indexes used when executing the query.
 This can be used to understand how effectively a query is indexed in order to predict, or retrospectively analyse its performance.

 #### Explaining a query